vyapp/vy/BOOK.md

 Basic Modes
 ===========

 The basic two modes of vy are NORMAL and INSERT.
-The normal mode is in which vy starts.
+The NORMAL mode is in which vy starts.
 The INSERT mode is used to insert data in the AreaVi instance.
 In order to switch to INSERT mode from NORMAL mode you press:

     <Key-i>